 Food & Drink

 Good food is a love language for any traveler and Lebanon will not disappoint, however our variety might surprise you.
+Treat yourself to popular Puerto Rican pastries at Ceballo’s (quesitos while they’re still warm are a must), or a made-from-scratch stuffed baked oatmeal at The Timeless Cafe.

 Enjoy a lively atmosphere and one of the best hamburgers around at Lebanon’s singular operating brew pub, Snitz Creek Brewery.
 (Although, stay tuned!
 Another brewery is slated to open Summer 2021.)
 Or, check out what’s on tap at our popular sports bar, Downtown Lounge as well as their appetizing specials each week.